We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Although organic ingredients are not guaranteed for every meal, certain recipes may offer the option to swap in alternative protein sources, such as organic or antibiotic-free chicken.

-Home Chef likewise works with suppliers to ensure adherence to animal welfare standards defined by organizations like the National Chicken Council.
+Home Chef likewise works with suppliers to ensure adherence to animal welfare standards defined by organizations such as the National Chicken Council.

 Some of the items included on the Home Chef menu at the time of this writing are:

-Each recipe card comes with cooking instructions, as well as instructions for how long you can keep food stored before cooking it.
+Each recipe card comes with cooking instructions, as well as instructions for how long you can store food before cooking it.

 - Standard meal kits can take about 30 minutes to complete.